alexandredebortoli/fantasy-surf-league/README.md

 # Fantasy Surf League

-This project is a web application built as the final project for the CS50W course.
-It is a World Surf League Championship Tour game, similar to a fantasy sports league, where users can make event predictions for surfers and accumulate points based on the accuracy of their predictions.
+This project is a World Surf League Championship Tour game, similar to a fantasy sports league, where users can make event predictions for surfers and accumulate points based on the accuracy of their predictions.
 The app allows users to join or create leagues to compete with friends and track their rankings.

 The application is designed to provide a dynamic and engaging experience for surf enthusiasts, allowing them to stay updated with the latest championship tour information and compete with others in a friendly competition.

 ## Distinctiveness and Complexity

-This project stands out from other projects in the CS50W course due to its unique combination of features and technologies that have not been implemented in the other projects.

 1. **Web Scraping**: One of the key features of this project is the integration of web scraping to fetch real-time data from the official [World Surf League website](https://www.worldsurfleague.com/).
 This data includes information about surfers, events, and rankings, which is then stored and updated in the database.
 Implementing web scraping adds a unique and dynamic aspect to the application, ensuring that users have access to the latest information about the championship tour.